4 Must-See Statues in Chickasaw Country

 Take time to walk through the Garis Gallery inside the Heritage Center.
 The Gallery exhibits works by renowned artists including Frederick Remington, George Catlin, Charles Russell, Allan Houser and regional and local artists of note.

-So if you’re in the mood to learn more about the history of the area then, take a trip south-central Oklahoma!
+So if you’re in the mood to learn more about the history of the area then, take a trip to south-central Oklahoma!
 Bring a camera and get ready to learn some history.
 Don’t forget to use #VisitChickasaw on social media for a chance to be featured!